engkarat/cosine-ood-detector/README.md

 ## Requirements

-According to the implementation in the code, **at least one GPU is required to run the experiment**.
-Please also install required packages, using this command:
+Please install required packages, using this command:
 ~~~
 pip install -r requirements.txt
 ~~~

+Other requirements:
+- GPU: at least 1 gpu
+- Python version: 2.7.15

 ## Running the code